Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing: Federated Training of NMoE

 \subsection{Stage 2: Personalized Expert Training}

 In this stage, each client independently trains its personalized expert using a frozen feature extractor from Stage 1 with its local dataset.
-If FedCE is adopted in Stage~1, the parameters $\theta_{H,i}$ can be continually fine-tuned from the Stage~1 predictor or directly reused without further training.
+If FedCE is adopted in Stage~1, the parameters $\theta_{H,i}$ can be continuously fine-tuned from the Stage~1 predictor or reused directly without further training.
 Otherwise, when FedSC is employed in the previous stage, each client minimizes the following objective:

 \textbf{Remark}: Personalized training of experts can lead to two potential benefits.
-Firstly, a personalized expert can leverage local knowledge to deliver a satisfying performance to each client, providing local service.
-On the other hand, personalized training aligns each client expert more closely with local data distribution, which reduces the potential for latent sharing in the inference phase and saves bandwidth.
+Firstly, a personalized expert can leverage local knowledge to deliver a satisfactory performance to each client, providing local service.
+On the other hand, personalized training aligns each client expert more closely with local data distribution, which reduces the potential need for latent sharing in the inference phase and saves bandwidth.